MdRasel-Hossain/Daily-Electricity-Demand-Forecast/README.md

-# Smart Electricity Demand Forecasting
+# Daily Electricity Demand Forecasting

 This project builds a machine learning pipeline to forecast daily electricity demand using Spanish electricity market data from Kaggle.